drpetersonfernandes/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 It may support RetroAchievements.
 Please check on the [RetroAchievements Website](https://retroachievements.org/downloads).<br>
 Core documentation can be found on [Libretro Website](https://docs.libretro.com/library/puae/) or [GitHub Repository](https://github.com/libretro/libretro-uae).<br>
-Core requires BIOS files or system files to work.
+Core requires BIOS files to work.

 .